-- An oil-based stain that is extremely durable.
-It deeply soaks into the wood to make the surface moisture and scratch-resistant.
+- An oil-based stain that is exceptionally durable.
+It soaks deeply into the wood to make the surface moisture and scratch-resistant.

 - A water-based stain emits less odor and will dry faster.
 Unlike some oil-based stains, these do not leave a yellowish finish.

 Both these stains for butcher block countertops come in a variety of colors to choose from.